Table of content

 1. Define what kind of company you are looking for

 Choose a software development partner carefully, doing thorough research and comparisons needed.
-If you need a template to make it easier, check our checklist on how to compare custom software development companies.
+I suggest you to check my article on how to choose the best development company if you want to learn what to look for.

 Country of origin and location